apache/pekko-management/docs/src/main/paradox/bootstrap/local-config.md

 To use `config` service discovery set the following configuration:

 * `pekko.management.cluster.bootstrap.contact-point-discovery.discovery-method` to `config`
-* `pekko.discovery.config.services.[cluster-name]` to the endpoinds of the Akka nodes
+* `pekko.discovery.config.services.[cluster-name]` to the endpoinds of the Pekko nodes

 For example: